ahouston/Velocloud-API-PHP/VelocloudAPI/docs/Api/AllApi.md

 [[Back to top]](#) [[Back to API list]](../../README.md#documentation-for-api-endpoints) [[Back to Model list]](../../README.md#documentation-for-models) [[Back to README]](../../README.md)

 # **networkGetNetworkOperatorUsers**
-> object networkGetNetworkOperatorUsers($body)
+> \Swagger\Client\Model\NetworkGetNetworkOperatorUsersResultItem[] networkGetNetworkOperatorUsers($body)

+Get list of operator users for a network

-Get list of operator users associated with a network
+Get a list of all of the operator users associated with a network  Privileges required:  `READ` `OPERATOR_USER`

 ### Example
 ```php